-For example, if a will was made by a person who suffered dementia, their last will may be invalid and a previous will could apply.
-Equally, if they were under the undue influence of another person when drafting their will, it may be invalid.
+If a will was made by a person who suffered dementia, their last will may be invalid and a previous will could apply.
+Equally, if they were under the undue influence of another person when giving instructions for their will, or when executing it, it may be invalid.

-If the deceased failed to leave you the asset as promised, even though you provided the services, you may have a claim under the Law Reform (Testamentary Promises) Act.
-We can help you ascertain the strength of your claim, and enforce your rights as necessary.
+If the deceased failed to provide for you as promised, even though you provided the service, you may have a claim under the Law Reform (Testamentary Promises) Act.

 Don’t hesitate to reach out to the team directly or if you’re not sure who best to contact, reach out to us via our contact us page.